espocrm/documentation/docs/administration/bpm-drip-email-campaign.md

 ### Starting once lead gets related with target list

 Can be useful if you don't utilize Lead Capture tool but use some other logic.
-You need to do the same steps as in the privious section but use the signal name `@relate.targetLists.TARGET_LIST_ID`, where *TARGET_LIST_ID* is an ID of the target list record (can be obtained from its URL).
+You need to do the same steps as in the previous section but use the signal name `@relate.targetLists.TARGET_LIST_ID`, where *TARGET_LIST_ID* is an ID of the target list record (can be obtained from its URL).

 ### Starting manually